tastytea/mastodon-cpp/README.md

 **mastodon-cpp** is a C++ wrapper for the Mastodon API.
-You submit an API call and get the raw JSON or easy to use abstractions, just as you like.
+You submit an API call and get the raw JSON or easy to use abstractions.

 **The ABI will be unstable in versions < 1.0.0**